 High risk

 A paediatric cardiac arrest is uncommon.
-When it occurs your first move* should be to open the airway and provide rescue breaths.
-In this time of COVID19, I doubt anyone is going to be doing mouth-to-mouth/nose ventilation.
-They are going to reach for an appropriately sized bag-valve-mask.
+When it occurs, your first move* should be to open the airway and provide rescue breaths.
+During COVID-19, I doubt anyone will be doing mouth-to-mouth/nose ventilation.
+They are going to reach for an appropriately sized bag-valve mask.
 Just like when placing a standard oxygen mask, there is a transverse movement of droplets even with a reasonable seal.
-The addition of an HME filter does appear to attenuate some of this, as demonstrated by Chan et al.(2018).
+The addition of an HME filter appears to attenuate some of this, as Chan et al.(2018) demonstrated.

 Adult CPR guidelines are advocating for chest compression-only CPR in the community and rapid intubation pre-compressions if circumstances allow.
-There has been little guidance on paediatric CPR from the ALSG but a number of enterprising teams are looking at it.
+There has been little guidance on paediatric CPR from the ALSG, but several enterprising teams are looking at it.

 Intubation